ObanilBrian/frontend-assessment/readme.md

 ## Why the result of ('b' + 'a' + + 'a' + 'a').toLowerCase() is banana?

 In javascript, the letters enclosed in a single quote(') are considered a string.
-When the plus(+) sign is used on a string, the expression will be concatenated and will result to a new string.
+When the plus(+) sign is used on a string, the expression will be concatenated and will result in a new string.
 Meanwhile, the empty space between the plus(+) sign will be considered as NaN because by default, the plus(+) sign is used for arithmetic expressions.
-Lastly, the `.toLowerCase()` transforms the whole string to small letters making the result 'banana'.
+Lastly, the `.toLowerCase()` transforms the whole string into small letters which makes the result 'banana'.